Where Are Lotus Cars Manufactured? (2026 Hethel Update)

 United Kingdom:

-- Hethel, Norfolk: The historic and main manufacturing base.
-This is where many iconic sports cars are built.
-It’s also the center for R&D and motorsport activities.
+- Hethel, Norfolk: The historic and main manufacturing base since 1966.
+This is where the current Emira and low-volume Evija are built.
+It’s also the center for R&D and motorsport-derived engineering.

 - Original Garage, Hornsey (London): The very first location where Colin Chapman began building cars in 1948.